 - Interprofessional development and collaboration.

-- Program development with possibilities for working with faculty on Q/I and research projects.
+- Program development with possibilities for work with faculty on Q/I and research projects.

-- Time allocated for additional conferences and training.
+- Time allocated for additional conferences and trainings.

 Direct Clinical Services

 Fellows provide direct face-to-face clinical services in outpatient hospital clinics as well as inpatient consultations (Little Rock only).
-Each clinic is scheduled for a half day and typically lasts around three or four hours.
+Each clinic is scheduled for a half day and typically lasts 3-4 hours.
 Inpatient consults are completed as time is available throughout the day and after clinic.
-Clinical rotations last three to six months depending on fellows’ training goals and clinic needs.
+Clinical rotations last 3-6 months depending on Fellows’ training goals and clinic needs.
 Fellows work with the Training Director to choose the rotation schedule.
 Clinical activities include face-to-face psychological services, case conceptualization, targeted readings and report writing, scoring and interpretation.
-Please see a sample of a rotation schedule showing all rotation options.

 Curriculum and Learning Activities